 18. Exclusive Offers: who doesn’t like to feel special?

 If you publish great, actionable, and value-packed pieces, you can hide different sections of your blog content from visitors.
-In order to read the rest of your blog content, ask for an email address!
+To read the rest of your blog content, ask for an email address!

-The only drawback is that it can easily ruin the experience for your visitors – I don’t really recommend it until you have a big and engaged audience.
+The only drawback is that it can easily ruin your visitors’ experience – I don’t recommend it until you have a big and engaged audience.

 Another way to use it is to test a market with a value proposition.

 Just build a lead capture landing page around an assumption.

 Promote it and check whether there is a need for it – validating your products even before creating them can be an excellent way to find a product/market fit sooner.

 You can create a waitlist with any type of web page builder, such as Unbounce.

 Besides, this waitlist builder tool below helps you get started and provides enhanced gamification opportunities to help your landing page be viral: